hatsh3p/movie-picker/README.md

 # movie-picker

 This is my project.
-It's a work in progress!
+It's a work in progress, but I'm very proud of it!